shopgate/eslint-config-shopgate/README.md

 <a id="single-line-objects"></a><a name="4.1"></a>
 #### Single line objects
-If an object is defined with multiple properties then each property should each occupy a new line.
+If an object is defined with multiple properties then each property should occupy a new line.

 ```javascript
 // bad